L'Oreal heiress sells Seychelles isle

 A lawyer for the Bettencourt family declined to comment on the sale when contacted by Reuters.

-D'Arros island, only 1.25 miles (2 km) long, is due to be turned into a nature reserve after its purchase by SOSF.
+D'Arros island, only 1.25 miles long, is due to be turned into a nature reserve after its purchase by SOSF.

 "We are very happy because the new owners are conservation oriented, they have proven themselves with a good track record," Seychelles Environment Minister Rolph Payet said.